holochain/bootstrap/README.md

 The possible values are:

 - `put`: store signed agent info
-- `list`: list all stored agent info
-- `get`: retrive a single agent info
-- `random`: retrieve up to N random agents (hybrid of list and get)
+- `random`: retrieve up to N random agents
 - `now`: get the current server time as a unix milliseconds timestamp

 ## Data structures